wp-plugins/geshi-source-colorer/readme.txt

 == Frequently Asked Questions ==

-= How can I use the plugin ? =
-Add to your post or page a tag <pre>[cc lang="source language"]your source code[/cc]</pre> or the call <pre>[cci lang="source language"]your source code[/cci]</pre>
-The tags, which are shown here in the FAQ can be changed in the plugin options, so here are this tags are only for the examples.
-You can change in the global plugin option this tags / options, so you don't need a change to your articles, if you update from another plugin.
-The layout of the code is stored in the plugin options (default values), this values can be overwritten by each code tag.

 = Where can I find the tag options ? =
 Take a look on the administration page of the plugin.
 Within the brackets [] you can find the option name, that can be passed to the tag.
 There